 In cases of decay, it is unlikely that a dentist will be able to improve the black teeth through a simple cleaning.
 They will instead need to remove the decayed portion of the tooth.

 If the decay is in one part of the tooth, the dentist might be able to remove the affected portion and close the hole with a filling.
-If the decay has reached the second layer of the tooth, however, the dentist will remove all the decay and place a crown over the top of the tooth.
+If the decay has reached a large section of the tooth, the dentist will remove all the decay and place a crown over the top of the tooth.

-Sometimes, the tooth may be too severely damaged to recover with a crown or filling.
-The dentist may need to remove the entire tooth instead.
+However, if the damage to the tooth is too severe to recover with a crown or filling, the dentist may need to remove the entire tooth instead.

-A dentist is the best resource to determine if black teeth are caused by staining, tartar buildup, or decay.
-A person will need professional help to treat the black teeth, no matter what the cause.
+A dentist can determine if a tooth has turned black due to staining, tartar buildup, or decay.
+People will need professional help to treat the black teeth, no matter the cause.